I hereby sign up for the Advanced Mindful Compassion Retreat in Thailand

 Dr. Chris Irons will be responsible for the five days of training, teaching, self-development and inspiration based on CFT.

-The workshop runs from the 27th January to the 31 January 2020.
+The workshop runs from the 31st of January to the 4th of February 2022.

 Flight not included.